tylermercer/personal-website/src/content/posts/software/-frameworks-make-frontend-declarative.md

 ---
 title: Frameworks Make Frontend Declarative
-description: The killer feature
+description: Why frameworks have taken the world of frontend web dev by storm
 # date: 2023-08-07 12:00:00.00
 ---
- _Making frontend [declarative](/software/declarative-code)_ is the primary benefit of most JavaScript view frameworks, including [React](https://react.dev), [Vue](https://vuejs.org), [Angular](https://angular.dev), [Svelte](https://svelte.dev), and [Solid](https://solidjs.com).
+ _Making frontend [declarative](/posts/software/declarative-code)_ is the primary benefit of most JavaScript view frameworks, including [React](https://react.dev), [Vue](https://vuejs.org), [Angular](https://angular.dev), [Svelte](https://svelte.dev), and [Solid](https://solidjs.com).
 In my experience, advocates for "vanilla JS" approaches to web application development overlook this fact.

 In this post, I'm using the following definition of declarative code, from [this video by Josh Morony](https://www.youtube.com/watch?v=ZnaThaXb7JM) (which I also shared in the post linked above):

 > Declarative code [is code] where the definition of a thing and how it can change over time is contained entirely within the declaration of that thing.

 The building blocks of declarative code are _declarations_, whereas the building blocks of imperative code are _commands_.

 With those ideas in mind, there are two ways to approach frontend JS:

 1. Imperatively, typically using JQuery or vanilla JS
-2. Declaratively, using either an established framework or a hand-rolled framework-like abstraction.
+2. Declaratively, using either an established framework or a hand-rolled framework-like abstraction

 While HTML is naturally declarative, vanilla JS is purely imperative. **Any attempt to connect your logic and data to your view _without_ creating or using a framework-like abstraction will be imperative.** It has to be, because, out of the box, the only mechanism JS gives you to connect data with view is _a set of commands_: things like `el.innerText = ...` and `el.setAttribute(...)`.[^signals]